ut-ras/Rasware/README.md

   ```bash
       brew install openocd
   ```
-3. Get the Cross Compilers for the LM4F from [here](https://launchpad.net/gcc-arm-embedded ) (download the one for Mac), extract, and move the extracted folder to the same directory that your Rasware2013 folder is in.
+3. Get the Cross Compilers for the LM4F from [here](https://launchpad.net/gcc-arm-embedded ) (download the one for Mac), extract, and move the extracted folder to the same directory that your Rasware folder is in.

-4. Get StellarisWare from [Toast](http://129.116.175.23/rasware/StellarisWare.tar.bz2), extract, and move the extracted StellarisWare folder to the same directory that your Rasware2013 folder is in.
+4. Get StellarisWare from [Toast](http://129.116.175.23/rasware/StellarisWare.tar.bz2), extract, and move the extracted StellarisWare folder to the same directory that your Rasware folder is in.

-5. Navigate to Rasware2013/RASLib and open up the Makefile with your favorite text editor. (*)
+5. Navigate to Rasware/RASLib and open up the Makefile with your favorite text editor. (*)

 6. Find the `PREFIX` variable around the top of the file and edit it to:
   ```make